Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 The actions an active player can choose during their Main Phase are:

-- Play a Card from their Hand
+- *Play* a Card from their Hand
-- Move a Character Card
+- *Move* a Character Card
-- Attack with a Character Card
+- *Attack* with a Character Card
-- Activate the Ability of a Character Card
+- *Activate the Ability* of a Character Card
-- End you Main Phase early
+- *End* you Main Phase early

 As long as you have grist, you may continue to take actions during your Main Phase. *If you ever have 0 Grist, and all actions have fully resolved, your Main Phase ends automatically.*

 However, if you want to end the Main Phase with grist remaining- you may choose to end early (after all previous actions have fully resolved.)
-Remember though, you can never have more than 12 Grist!
+Remember though, you can *never* have more than 12 Grist!

-#### Playing a Card
+#### Play a Card
 Playing a card (also known as “entering” the card) means moving a card from your hand onto the table.
-Cards must always be in- play before they have any sort of effect on the game.
+Cards must always be in-play before they have any sort of effect on the game.

 To play a card, you must first pay it's Enter Cost in full.
 This is found on middle right-hand side of the card, in a box labeled “Enter.”
 Most cards have an enter cost of grist.